This page describes a new design for my switch machine controllers. Click here for an archive of the version 1 design.

 The controller module is simply the Arduino processor with the controller code installed.
 In the code, you define one or more triplets of digital I/O pins, one triplet for each switch machine you will be controlling.
 It’s most convenient to select three immediately adjacent pins so that a standard 3-conductor servo cable can be used to connect to the driver.
 This design allows different Arduinos to be used.
 For example, the Adafruit Pro Trinket can drive 4 switch machines, just as before in version 1.
 An Arduino UNO can drive 5, and an Arduino Mega 2560 as many as 22.
 For my setups, I will use the Pro Trinkets so they can be spread out around the layout.

-The driver module contains only the “motor driver” device, either the L293D chip or the TB6612 BOB.
-Each driver module can drive two switch machines, so it can be connected to one or two I/O pin triplets on the controller module.
-The driver module also gets its 5 volt DC power from the controller module, and a separate 12 volt DC supply will power the switch machine solenoids.
-If using two driver modules with the controller module above, one driver will handle ports 0 and 1 as shown below, while on the other driver the ports are numbered 2 and 3.
-Since all ports are equal, how the controller ports are assigned to drivers doesn’t matter.
+In an actual layout, the LED-resistor pairs would be replaced with the inputs to switch machine drivers.
+Each driver module contains only the “motor driver” device, either the L293D chip or the TB6612 BOB.
+Each driver module can drive two switch machines, so it can be connected to one or two I/O pin triplets coming from a controller module.
+The driver modules share their 5-volt DC power with the controller modules, and also require a separate 12-volt DC supply to power the switch machine solenoids.
+If using two driver modules with the controller module above, one driver can handle any pair of the four ports, while the other driver would handle the other pair.

 I’ve uploaded a SwitchMachine Arduino library to my GitHub, which can be downloaded from https://github.com/twrackers/SwitchMachine-library.
-(Instructions for downloading and installing my libraries are also on my GitHub at https://github.com/twrackers/MyDocuments/blob/master/Installation_to_Arduino.md.)
+(Instructions for downloading and installing this library are in the repository at https://github.com/twrackers/SwitchMachine-library/blob/main/INSTALL.md.)
 You can also find the Arduino sketch (application code) for my 4-channel design above at https://github.com/twrackers/SwitchMachineController-sketches.
 (Version 2 of the code coming soon.)

 The SwitchMachine class defines the three I/O pins on the Arduino device which will operate a single turnout through one half of the driver, either the L293D or the TB6612.